trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 <sup><i>This infographic comes from [Mozilla MDN - Connection management in HTTP/1.x](https://developer.mozilla.org/en-US/docs/Web/HTTP/Connection_management_in_HTTP_1.x).</i></sup>

+However, at present, browsers are not using pipelined HTTP requests.
+For more information please see [Why is pipelining disabled in modern browsers?](https://stackoverflow.com/questions/30477476/why-is-pipelining-disabled-in-modern-browsers).

 Look also at this example that shows how a Keep-Alive header could be used:

 ```